fmalmeida/bacannot/README.md

 ## About

 Bacannot is an easy to use nextflow docker-based pipeline that adopts state-of-the-art software for prokaryotic genome annotation.
-It is a wrapper around a several tools that enables a better understanding of prokaryotic genomes.
+It is a wrapper around several tools that enables a better understanding of prokaryotic genomes.

 Its main steps are: